 Our customer base, particularly in the semiconductor industry, historically has been, and is becoming increasingly, highly concentrated.
 In this environment, orders from a relatively limited number of manufacturers have accounted for, and are expected to continue to account for, a substantial portion of our sales.
+This increasing concentration exposes our business, financial condition and operating results to a number of risks, including the following:

-In addition, the mix and type of customers, and sales to any single customer, may vary significantly from quarter to quarter and from year to year.
-If customers do not place orders, or they delay or cancel orders, we may not be able to replace the business.
-Furthermore, because our products are configured to customer specifications, any changes, delays or cancellations of orders may result in significant, non-recoverable costs.
-As a result of the consolidation within our customer base, the customers that survive that consolidation represent a greater portion of our sales.
+- The mix and type of customers, and sales to any single customer, may vary significantly from quarter to quarter and from year to year, which exposes our business and operating results to increased volatility tied to individual customers. - New orders from our foundry customers in the past several years constituted a significant portion of our total orders.
+This concentration increases the impact that future business or technology changes within the foundry industry may have on our business, financial condition and operating results. - In a highly concentrated business environment, if a particular customer does not place an order, or if they delay or cancel orders, we may not be able to replace the business.
+Furthermore, because our products are configured to customer specifications, any changes, delays or cancellations of orders may result in significant, nonrecoverable costs. - In recent years, our customer base has become increasingly consolidated due to corporate acquisitions and business closures.
+As a result of this consolidation, the customers that survive the consolidation represent a greater portion of our sales.
 Those surviving customers may have more aggressive policies regarding engaging alternative, second-source suppliers for the products we serve and, in addition, may seek, and on occasion receive, pricing, payment, intellectual property-related, or other commercial terms that are less favorable to us.
-Any of these changes could negatively impact our prices, customer orders, revenues and gross margins.
-Also, certain customers have undergone significant ownership changes, experienced management changes or have outsourced manufacturing activities, any of which may result in additional complexities in managing customer relationships and transactions.
-As a result of the challenging economic environment during fiscal year 2009, we were (and in some cases continue to be) exposed to additional bad debt expense with respect to receivables owed to us by those customers.
+Any of these changes could negatively impact our prices, customer orders, revenues and gross margins. - Certain customers have undergone significant ownership changes, experienced management changes or have outsourced manufacturing activities, any of which may result in additional complexities in managing customer relationships and transactions. - The highly concentrated business environment also increases our exposure to risks related to the financial condition of each of our customers.
+For example, as a result of the challenging economic environment during fiscal year 2009, we were (and in some cases continue to be) exposed to additional risks related to the continued financial viability of certain of our customers.
+To the extent our customers experience liquidity issues in the future, we may be required to incur additional bad debt expense with respect to receivables owed to us by those customers.
 In addition, customers with liquidity issues may be forced to discontinue operations or may be acquired by one of our customers, and in either case such event would have the effect of further consolidating our customer base.
-Any of these factors could have a material adverse effe